jdavies/TestDrive_1hr/GitCheatSheet.md

 # Git Cheat Sheet

-Since I'm terrible at remembering these kinds of details, I created this cheatsheet to help remind me!
+Since I'm terrible at remembering these kinds of details, I created this cheat sheet to help remind me!

 ## Table of Contents